 Advisory committee

-Andrea is guessing here and doesn’t see this stated.
+Andrea is guessing here and doesn’t see this stated in LRAPA’s rulemaking.
+Needs to be verified with LRAPA:

 When LRAPA developed the proposed amendments, it consulted the Citizens Advisory Committee and made minor revisions to the draft amendments in response to committee comments.